'It Has To Have A Soul': How Chatbots Get Their Personalities

 After defining a bot's personality comes an even higher hurdle: actually helping the bot express that personality through language.

 Since bots and humans interact almost exclusively through either text or spoken language, designers work to express personality with that limited palette.
-(Though there are exceptions.
+(There are exceptions.
 For example, the banking app Digit sends the occasional GIF of a pop star "making it rain" cash to celebrate the high balance in a user's savings account.)

-As Kelsey and Kim wrote dialogue for Amy and Andrew to use with users, they tried to find ways to give the bots a human-like touch.
+As Kelsey and Kim wrote dialogue for Amy and Andrew to use with users, they tried to find ways to give the bots a human touch.
 Through trial and error, they quickly learned that even subtle changes in wording can have a big impact.

 That's why, if Andrew writes to cancel a meeting, his tone softens.
 If he's rescheduling for a second time, he apologizes: "I'm sorry."
 If he has to reschedule a third time it's, "I'm so sorry."